The only store completely dedicated to LEGO D&D and Pathfinder! Serving players and DMs alike, since 2019!

 The process should be pretty straightforward, but here are some things to consider:

 1) If you don't find what you want, please ask!
 We have tried to provide a comprehensive range of character pieces, but if your character needs something special, just let us know.
-We love customizing figures to make them just right for you.
+We love customizing figures to make them just right for you (within reason).
 We can either add a new piece to our site, or in some cases we can just add it specifically and directly to your order.

 4) Hats, Hoods, and Helmets can also get in the way when it comes to hair and beards.
 We recommend buying both so that your character can look good with or without armor. (or just make your character bald...).
 Certain helmets are designed to be compatible with certain beards (e.g. dwarves)

-7) Armor can be exterior or printed.
+8) Armor can be exterior or printed.
 Many torsos have armor printed on them, but armor is also available separately.
 So if your character is one of the fighting classes, you may want to browse the unarmored torsos as well, since your character can simply add the armor over the torso.

-8) We also sell animal companions, familiars, horses, and miscellaneous objects like backpacks, gold coins, food, etc. These can be found in other areas of the site, but you might want to add them in order to complete your PC setup.
+9) We also sell animal companions, familiars, horses, and miscellaneous objects like backpacks, gold coins, food, etc. These can be found in other areas of the site, but you might want to add them in order to complete your PC setup.

-9) HAVE FUN.
+10) HAVE FUN.
 ALWAYS.
 This is not optional.